bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 }
 ```

-### Create a Widget Placement Without a Region
+### Create a widget placement without a region
-Leaving the region and sort order off the request will return just the `placement_id` in the response, allowing for the widget to be rendered using Layouts.
+Leaving the region and sort order off the request will return just the `placement_id` in the response, allowing for the widget to be rendered using layouts.

-**Widget Without a Region**
+**Widget without a region**

 ```json
 {